metodologianavarrabiomed/mice-ext-val/README.md

 [![Lifecycle: experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of MiceExtVal is to give the users tools to externally validate models using the multiple imputation methodology.
-There are lots of tools to externally validate models in complete datasets but there is a lack of tools when we are working with multiple imputed datasets.
+The goal of `MiceExtVal` is to give the users tools to externally validate models using the multiple imputation methodology.
+There are lots of packages to externally validate models in complete datasets but there is a lack of tools when we are working with multiple imputed datasets.

 It is recommended to use techniques like multiple imputation by chained equations ([MICE](https://stefvanbuuren.name/fimd/)) to impute the missing values when they are present, the MICE methodology requires to realize as many alanysis as imputed datasets are.
 The next graph shows the flowchart of a multple imputed analysis.
-The package is generated to assist the users along the external validation analysis.
+This package is generated to assist the users along the external validation analysis.

 ```mermaid
 flowchart LR